 A little too much.

-As in all three of us have been sneaking it.
-As in we’re lucky we got a picture of the muffins with the topping before it was all gone.
+As in all four of us have been sneaking it.
+As in I’m lucky I got a picture of the muffins with the topping before it was all gone.

 So basically, everything about these muffins is good and you should totally make them today.
 Okay?
 OK. :)